mariakopsacheili/Time-Series-Forecasting/README.md

 3. Seasonal Component (Third Plot - "Seasonal")

-- It is not clear if the pattern is repeated.
 - Since I used period=52, this suggests that births might exhibit a weekly seasonality effect.